 Where To Stay In Bear Lake During Winter

-When traveling to Bear Lake with family and friends it’s a no-brainer to stay with Bear Lake Rental Cabins.
+When traveling to Bear Lake with family and friends it’s a no-brainer to stay with Bear Lake Premier Cabins.
 Their website is very user-friendly to help you find the perfect fit for your vacation.
 We were able to stay at the Eagles Roost which is situated in Logan Canyon.
 Surrounded by the snowy mountains and the pine trees, you’ll feel like you just stepped into a winter wonderland.

 The Eagles Roost sleeps up to 28 people…wow!!
 We had a total of 10 in our group, so the space was more than enough for us.
 In fact, we even all teased that we should choose a different room for the 2nd night and we still wouldn’t have been able to use all the beds.
 The point is, bring your friends and family!
 The more the merrier.

 The Eagles Roost is in the ideal location for outdoor activities.
 Beaver Mountain is just about a mile away and can be easily accessed from the cabin.
 For snowboarders and skiers, this is the place for you.

 Unlike other pricey Utah ski hills, they keep their prices reasonable and it is open to all skill levels.
 Steve is a skier while I’m a snowboarder so this would have been fun for our entire family.
 Unfortunately, it wasn’t opened while we were there during our stay but it is one of the places on our bucket list to return to!

 Beaver Creek Lodge rents out snowmobiles with reasonable prices.
 It’s just down the road from the cabin so you don’t need to have a vehicle equipped to carry them to the trails.
 Simply take the ranger down to the Beaver Mountain Lodge, park, grab your rented snowmobile, and away you go!
 There are multiple trails in the area so no worries on not finding enough places to ride.